glotzerlab/signac-docs/docs/source/tutorial.rst

     python project.py exec compute_volume 22a51374466c4e01ef0e67e65f73c52e

 By default, the generated script will change into the  *project root directory* and then execute the command for each next eligible operation for all selected jobs.
-We then have two ways to run this script
+We then have two ways to run this script.
 One option would be to pipe it into a file and then execute it:

 .. code-block:: bash